YWCA is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

 - To support national YWCA public policy priorities and initiatives, as resources permit.

 - To protect and strengthen the ability of the YWCA as a nonprofit organization to pursue its charitable purposes and advance the public good.

 YWCA Advocacy Action Steps

 - Become familiar with sound, credible information and research about problems and needs related to YWCA advocacy priorities.
 Identify staff and/or volunteers who will develop and maintain expertise in the following areas: poverty, child care, racial justice.
-These staff and/or volunteers may be asked to represent the YWCA on these issues.
+These staff and/or volunteers may be asked to represent YWCA on these issues.

-- Educate key internal and external publics, including elected officials, about the work of the YWCA, the issues facing the women and children it serves, and important public policy issues affecting its work.
+- Educate key internal and external publics, including elected officials, about the work of YWCA, the issues facing the women and children it serves, and important public policy issues affecting its work.
 This is an ongoing process throughout the year (not simply during the legislative or interim sessions), and occurs with many different kinds of audiences.

 - Work with the media to publicize facts about priority issues and educate about solutions.
 Media requests are referred to the appropriate staff or to other community groups with expertise in a particular issue.